davestj/scastd/INSTALL.md

                      libpq-dev libxml2-dev
 ```

-Then build and run the tests:
+Then build the project:

 ```
 ./autogen.sh
 ./configure
-make && make check
+make
 ```

 Configuration and database setup